Integrated Marketing Communication and Popular Culture

 University of North Carolina Wilmington

-- How can we teach IMC from a praxis perspective to better prepare our students for employment in IMC fields such as public relations, advertising, marketing communication, and event planning?
+- How does the invocation of popular culture energize or complicate how we teach IMC from a praxis perspective to prepare our students for employment in IMC fields?

-Papers may focus on a variety of issues, rely on varied methodologies, and arise from multiple fields.
-We welcome papers addressing all facets of IMC functioning in the ancient, medieval, or contemporary conception of the polis.
-With this in mind, papers and panels should relate to the study and practice of communication and its theoretical roots, which draw from but are not limited to:
+Papers may rely on varied methodologies and arise from multiple fields.
+We welcome papers addressing all facets of IMC and its role in fashioning, reflecting, and co-creating popular culture.
+Papers and panels should relate to the study and practice of communication and its theoretical diversity, which draws from but is not limited to:

 Full Papers: Submissions should be double-spaced, with a maximum of 30 pages including references.
 Any citation style is permitted (e.g., MLA, APA) as long as the author utilizes it properly and consistently.
 The author(s) should remove name(s) and all identifying data from the manuscript.
 A separate title page with title, author name(s), and contact information should also be included.
 Please indicate on the title page if the author is a graduate student and also if this is a debut submission, having never previously presented at a professional conference.
 Send papers as attached files via email to IMC@uncw.edu.